Measuring Weak-to-Strong Legibility of Reasoning Models: Results

-\textbf{The accuracy-legibility paradox.} GPT-OSS-120B and DeepSeek-R1 had the highest task accuracy among the 12 models.
+\textbf{Efficient, high-capability reasoners show low transfer.} GPT-OSS-120B, Kimi-K2-Thinking and DeepSeek-R1 show the highest task accuracy among the 12 models.
 However, Table~\ref{tab:rank_comparison} shows that GPT-OSS-120B ranks 11th (second to last) on first-order transfer utility (FOTU) and slightly above the median on efficiency metrics; similarly, DeepSeek-R1 ranks third on FOTU at the cost of middling second-order transfer utility (SOTU) and poor efficiency and redundancy.
-Meanwhile, LLaMA-Nemotron-Nano, the lowest-capability model, ranks first on FOTU, redundancy, and regression rates.
+Meanwhile, Nvidia's OpenReasoning model ranks second overall in FOTU and among the lowest in accuracy (8th), while ranking near the bottom on length and regression rate.
 This pattern persists across the table: high-accuracy models underperform on either efficiency-based or transfer-based metrics, while low-capability models rank highly on FOTU.
+Overall, task accuracy exhibits a weakly negative correlation with first-order transfer utility ($\rho = -0.35$) (Fig.~\ref{fig:fotu}).

-\paragraph{No one ``legible reasoner.''} The metric-based decomposition shows that no one model manages to rank in the top three across all six metrics.
-This implies a {Pareto frontier}, where post-training artifacts leave different models with different legibility profiles, such that the traces of no model can both optimally scaffold the understanding of weaker models and maintain efficiency.
-However, we do observe two distinct profiles (see Figure~\ref{fig:accuracy-vs-tu}).
+\textbf{No one ``legible reasoner.''} The metric-based decomposition shows that no single model manages to rank in the top three across all six metrics.
+We observe two distinct profiles: